Triage: Altered after syncopal episode. No chest pain or SOB.

 - D) None of the above – CORRECT.
 Free air from perforated viscus

-1-Minute Consult on this topic: Click HERE and scroll to page 83.
+1-Minute Consult on this topic: Click HERE and scroll.